-Land management plans
+Land management planning

 A land management plan sets out how we intend to manage a specific area of land for a period of ten years.
-Usually the area covered by a plan is a forest or woodland, but it will often include open areas too.
+Usually the area covered by a plan is a forest or woodland but it will often include open areas too.

 We work closely with local communities to ensure these forests balance the economic benefits of jobs and timber production with the social and environmental benefits of being pleasant, welcoming places to visit.